fogfx/love2d-fakecanvas/README.md

 ###API

-fakecanvas directly replaces some of LÖVE's functions, so there are no special functions you need to use. however, the library itself consists of a couple extra functions:
+fakecanvas directly replaces some of LÖVE's functions, so there are no special functions you need to use. however, the library itself consists of some extra functions:

 * `enable([state])`: control fakecanvas' usage directly by passing the `state` argument. returns the module, for your chaining pleasure. `state` can be one of:
  * `true`: force usage of fakecanvas' functions even if real canvases are supported